-Our water source is groundwater from the Surficial Aquifer.
-The water is then filtered by reverse osmosis and chlorinated for disinfection.
+Prior to 4/3/2018 the water source for Golden Gate was groundwater from the Surficial Aquifer.
+The water was treated in two ways.
+Part of the water was treated by aeration and lime softening while the other portion was treated by reverse osmosis.
+The two types of water were blended, fluoridated, and disinfected with chloramines.
 In 2017 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 2 potential sources of contamination identified for this system.
+There are 14 potential sources of contamination identified for this system.
 The concern level is a low susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.